 Remember to always make wise choices for your breakfast.
 Do not opt for leftovers lying in your fridge from yesterday’s lunch or dinner, especially pizza, burgers, cheesy pasta, pastries and whatever else that might be languishing in there.
 We need to understand that nutrition is acquired through wholesome foods.
 Your breakfast should have a proper balance of carbohydrates, proteins and fats.
 You might say that you know the importance of breakfast but find it difficult to have it diligently, owing to a hectic schedule ‘Too Busy’ are two words you can expunge from your vocabulary as a Nutritionist has a solution to your busy-bee woes.

-Here are some foods that you can cook or consume easily just before you leave for work or college:
+Here are some healthy breakfast recipes/ideas that you can use easily to have a meal just before you leave for work or college:

 1) Grab a fruit of your choice and have 4 almonds/walnuts with it.
 This will give your body a tiny rush of glucose to help you get going.